LukasFuchs/FDCSGm/Benchmark/RigidBodyRotation/README.md

 ## Perturbation setting

-A rigid body rotation test is an effective benchmark to check the efficiency of a specific advection scheme.
+&emsp;A rigid body rotation test is an effective benchmark to check the efficiency of a specific advection scheme.
 Ideally, an initial perturbation (depending of which property is advected; here it is temperature) should end at the same position after one full rotation and should not lose its initial shape.

 One can choose one of three different initial perturbations: